-Back in July 2023, Defra designated the UK's first three HPMAs, with the new Allonby Bay HPMA off the Cumbrian coast being the only inshore one, designated for its biodiverse subtidal and seabed habitats.
+Back in July 2023, Defra designated the UK's first three HPMAs, with the new Allonby Bay HPMA off the Cumbrian coast being the only inshore one, designated for its marine species and habitats.
 Since then, we have been working closely with our strategic partners at the MMO and NE to develop an effective byelaw and monitoring regime respectively.